-The industry engagement process will be defined and publicly disclosed after completion of the expert stakeholder consultation process that is currently under way.
-At the outset, this engagement will involve formal outreach to the target companies to inform them of the Tobacco Transformation Index (the “Index”) initiative and gain their feedback on effective procedures for collecting and managing requested data.
-Once procedures are established and validated by the Independent Advisory Panel, the Index team will make formal requests to the companies for data, as well as for verification of data collected from other sources.
+At the outset, this engagement will involve formal introduction and outreach to the target companies to inform them of the Tobacco Transformation Index (the “Index”) initiative and gain their feedback on effective procedures for collecting and managing requested data.
+Once procedures are validated by the Independent Advisory Panel, the Index team will make formal requests to the companies for data, as well as for verification of data collected from other sources.
 The Independent Advisory Panel will provide strategic advice on governance, design, development, and independent oversight of the index-making process.
-The Index team will document and report all interactions with tobacco companies and industry groups during the development and data collection process.
+The Index team will document and report on the nature of its interactions with tobacco companies and industry groups during the development and data collection process.

 There is no tobacco industry influence on the Foundation’s work, including the Tobacco Transformation Index.
 The Foundation’s pledge agreement with Philip Morris International guarantees funding while ensuring the Foundation’s complete independence and autonomy to pursue its mission to end smoking in this generation, including undertaking activities that are critical of the tobacco industry.
 This independence is also explicitly codified in the Foundation’s bylaws.